 Narcissistic abuse can include any type of abuse, whether physical, sexual, financial, mental, or emotional abuse.
 Most often it involves some form of verbal abuse, emotional abandonment, manipulation, withholding, or other uncaring behavior.
 Abuse can range from the silent treatment to rage, and typically includes verbal abuse, such as blaming, criticizing, attacking, ordering, lying, and belittling.
 It may also include emotional blackmail or passive-aggressive behavior.
 If you’ve experienced intimate partner violence, read “The Truth about Domestic Violence and Abusive Relationships,” and seek help immediately.

 Not many narcissists enter therapy unless they’re pressured by a partner or suffer an extreme blow to their image or self-esteem.
 As described in my peer-reviewed article, treating a narcissist requires considerable skill.

 However, even if the narcissist refuses to get help or change, your relationship can markedly improve by changing your perspective and behavior.
-In fact, learning about NPD, raising your self-esteem, and learning to set boundaries are just a few of the many things you can do to significantly better your relationship, as described in Dealing with a Narcissist: 8 Steps to Raise Your Self-Esteem and Set Boundaries with Difficult People.
+In fact, learning about NPD, raising your self-esteem, and learning to set boundaries are just a few of the many things you can do to significantly better your relationship, as described in Dating, Loving, and Leaving a Narcissist: Essential Tools for Improving or Leaving Narcissistic and Abusive Relationships.
 These steps are equally applicable to a relationship with anyone highly defensive or abusive.
 You’ll strengthen your self-esteem and learn to communicate effectively.
 This workbook includes a quiz for narcissism and also sets forth criteria that can help you decide if you’re considering ending a relationship with a narcissist.